 When a venue or municipality asks to be added as additional insured, they are asking for a defined layer of protection under the event policy for claims arising out of the event operations.
+A certificate holder, by contrast, is only the recipient of the COI document.

 Why legal names matter